sferich888/warchest/README.md

 warchest
 ========

-A set of Computer Forensics adn Computer Security scripts and tool.
+A set of Computer Forensics and Computer Security scripts and tool.